chalmers-revere/opendlv-video-h264-encoder/README.md

 * `--name=XYZ`: Name of the shared memory area to attach to
 * `--width=W`: Width of the image in the shared memory area
 * `--height=H`: Height of the image in the shared memory area
-* `--bgr24`: Pixel layout in the shared memory area is BGR24
-* `--rgb24`: Pixel layout in the shared memory area is BGR24
-* `--yuv420`: Pixel layout in the shared memory area is YUV420
-* `--yuyv422`: Pixel layout in the shared memory area is YUYV422

 ## License